mcmire/hierarchical_page_titles/README.md

         </body>
       </html>

-So in your view, you'd do this:
+Now in your view, you use `title` to set the title for that page:

       <% title "Some Page" %>
       <p>Some content</p>

-And now when your layout is rendered, it will be this:
+And now you get this when the page is rendered:

       <html>
         <head><title>Some Page</title></head>